Pixlush

 The Security Flaw of Traditional Online Converters

-The vast majority of free online PDF tools operate on a server-side model.
-This means when you upload your PDF to their website, the file is physically transferred from your computer to their cloud servers.
+The vast majority of free online PDF tools operate on a cloud-based model.
+This means when you upload your PDF to their website, the file is physically sent from your computer to their servers.

-Their servers process the document, and then you download the result.
+Their systems process the document, and then you download the result.
 But what happens to the file you uploaded?

-- Is the server vulnerable to a data breach?
+• Is the server vulnerable to a hack?

-If you are uploading tax returns, NDAs, invoices, or medical records, sending these files to an unknown server is a severe privacy violation.
+If you are uploading tax returns, contracts, invoices, or medical records, sending these files to an unknown server is a severe privacy risk.

-To protect your data, you should only use tools that operate on a Client-Side (Zero-Knowledge) Architecture.
+To protect your data, you should only use tools that operate entirely within your own web browser.

-Thanks to modern web technologies like WebAssembly (WASM), heavy processing tasks can now be performed entirely inside your web browser using your computer's own memory.
+Thanks to advanced technology, heavy tasks like shrinking large files can now be performed entirely inside your web browser using your computer's own power.
 The file never leaves your device.

 How to Compress a PDF Securely